 You will have to petition the town in order to get the land re-classified.
 Many towns will want you to show that there has been a substantial change to the neighborhood that will warrant the change in zoning.
 You will have to submit a proposal of what you will build on the site.
 You will have to show that your development is compatible with the existing land development plan the town has and that it will not have any negative effects, such as causing nearby areas to flood or increasing traffic.

 There will likely be a public hearing.
 Even if you can get the town council on board, you may have a separate fight on your hands with neighbors who will petition to prevent you from being able to build.

-The second factor to consider when purchasing land is the size of the development you will be allowed to build.
+The second factor to consider when purchasing land is the size of the development you will be allowed to build, including the following:

 - Setback requirements: There is usually a code that will require your property to be built a certain distance from the neighboring property lines.
 This includes the front, which is likely the street, the two sides, and the back.
 Permanent structures, such as a home, garage or deck, must be built a certain distance away from the property lines.
 Depending on the size of the lot you are looking at, this could greatly affect the size of the structure that can be built, potentially making it not worth the investment.